 You may notice that when you're visiting the United States or going to Australia for your vacation that customs has very strict regulations about what type of food, plants, and animals you are allowed to bring with you.
 If you're wondering why that is, the reason is that nations need to protect their natural environments from the threat of invasive species.
 This article will explain what invasive species are and why they are such a danger.

 An invasive species is any type of living thing, whether it be animal, plant, bug, or fungus, that is not native to a particular area.
-When a species is not native, it needs to shoehorn its way into the local biosphere, which can be akin to slicing your way through a crowd with tubing cutters.
+When a species is not native, it needs to shoehorn its way into the local biosphere, which can be akin to slicing your way through a crowd.
 Invasive species often take over the food supply or habitats of native species, pushing them out and putting them in danger of extinction if measures are not taken to curb the invasion.

 Invasive species can cause big problems for biologists and local wildlife and can even change the composition of the local biosphere forever.
 Because invasive species often don't have any natural predators in the new area, they may reproduce so rapidly that it is impossible to stop them before the takeover is complete.
 This happened with zebra mussels in the Great Lakes, which filtered the murky waters and made them clear, which was great for the value of properties but bad for fish trying to hide.